Helicone/n8n-nodes-helicone/README.md

 1. **Authentication Errors**
    - Verify your Helicone API key is correct (starts with `pk-` for write access)
-   - Ensure your provider API key is valid
+   - Ensure your Helicone account has access to the chosen provider
-   - Check if you're using the correct base URL for EU customers

-2. **Request Failures**
+2. **Model Errors**
-   - Validate your messages JSON format
-   - Ensure model names are correct
+   - Validate your model name is correct for the chosen provider
-   - Check token limits for your chosen model
+   - Check if the model is available in your Helicone account

-3. **Azure OpenAI Issues**
+3. **Chain Integration Issues**
-   - Verify your Azure domain format (without https://)
-   - Confirm deployment name and API version
-   - Ensure your Azure API key has proper permissions
+   - Ensure the node is properly connected to other AI nodes
+   - Verify the output type is compatible with downstream nodes

 ### Getting Help